Hakimbek/my-java-notes/Exception/Try_catch/README.md

 ## Note
 - The finally block will not be executed if the program exits (either by calling System.exit() or by causing a fatal error that causes the process to abort).
 - If you don't handle the exception, before terminating the program, JVM executes finally block (if any).

+# Java Exception Propagation
+An exception is first thrown from the top of the stack and if it is not caught, it drops down the call stack to the previous method.
+If not caught there, the exception again drops down to the previous method, and so on until they are caught or until they reach the very bottom of the call stack.
+This is called exception propagation.

+## Note
+By default Unchecked Exceptions are forwarded in calling chain (propagated).
+By default, Checked Exceptions are not forwarded in calling chain (propagated).